ballerina-platform/ballerina-distribution/doc-guidelines.md

     >**Note:** The `publisher.bal` file and its `publisher.out` file will be displayed first on the website (before the subscriber files).

-10. Currently, you can add `proto` files also to be displayed on the website.
+10. Currently, you can add `.proto`,`.conf`, and `.toml` files also to be displayed on the website.
 For example, see the [GRPC Bidirectional Streaming BBE](https://ballerina.io/learn/by-example/grpc-bidirectional-streaming.html).

 >**Note:** The `proto` files will be displayed first on the website.